rbmanez/Prosper-IT-Consulting-Internship/README.md

 #### Sprint Weekly Process
 - Each Monday is dedicated to onboarding and sprint planning.
 We defined user stories, divided them into tasks, and set goals for what will be accomplished by the end of the week.

-- We had daily stand up meetings from Monday through Friday through Google Meet.
+- We had daily stand up meetings from Monday through Friday via Google Meet.
 Each developer discussed what we did the day before, what we will be working on for the current day, and any roadblocks we may be experiencing.
-Outside of the stand up, we also communicated via Slack and email.
+Outside of the stand up, we also communicated via Slack.

 - Each Friday we had Sprint Retrospective, which is a quick discussion during the daily stand up that explains what was helpful and what was detrimental to productivity and team work flow.
 These meetings were meant to improve communication and coordination within the team, including the project manager.